Kevin Nash: New World Order (1996–1999)

 The following month at World War 3, Nash entered the 60-man, three ring battle royal that was a staple of the pay-per-view, with the winner getting a shot at the WCW World Heavyweight Championship at Starrcade the following month.
 Nash survived to the end after literally clearing his ring out and big booting Lex Luger, who had Scott Hall in the Torture Rack, over the top rope, and earned his shot at the title.
-At Starrcade, Nash won the WCW World Heavyweight Championship from Goldberg (who had an officially given 173–0 win–loss record before the match) after Scott Hall shocked Goldberg with a stun gun.
+At Starrcade, Nash won the WCW World Heavyweight Championship from Goldberg (who had an officially given 173–0 win–loss record before the match) after Hall shocked Goldberg with a stun gun.
 In doing so, Nash broke Goldberg's long running undefeated streak.
 On January 4, 1999, Nash and Goldberg were set to meet in a rematch, but the match did not happen because of Goldberg being arrested for stalking Miss Elizabeth.
 That night also marked the return of Hulk Hogan after his "retirement" two months prior.
 With Goldberg unable to wrestle, Nash challenged Hogan instead.
 Hogan simply poked Nash in the chest, who proceeded to fall down and willingly allow Hogan to pin him for the title.
 The gesture marked the reunion of the feuding nWo factions into one.
 The return, however, was short-lived, and by May 1999, the nWo reunion was over due to injuries to Hogan, Hall, Luger and Steiner.
 Meanwhile, backstage, Nash became WCW's head booker in February 1999 and helped write some of the later angles for WCW.